 Care in PCB layout is essential for proper function.
-The components connecting to the RSN input should be placed in close proximity to that pin, such that no interference is injected into the RSN pin.
+The components connecting to the RSN input should be placed in close proximity to that pin, so that no interference is injected into the RSN pin.
 Ground plane surrounding the RSN pin is advisable.

-Analog ground (AGND) should be connected to battery ground (BGND) on the PCB in one point.
+The two ground pins AGND and BGND should be connected together on the PCB at the device location.

 The capacitors for the battery should be connected with short wide leads of the same length.